snufkintomo/gemini-key-rotator/README.md

 - **Stateful Key Rotation**: Rotates through a list of Gemini API keys, ensuring each key is used in sequence.
 - **Persistent Cooldowns**: If a key is exhausted (e.g., hits a rate limit), it's put on a temporary cooldown that is respected by all worker instances.
-- **User-Managed Credentials**: A built-in admin panel allows users to create, update, and delete their own access tokens and associated API keys.
+- **Secure Admin Panel**: A built-in admin panel, protected by a single `ADMIN_ACCESS_TOKEN`, allows for the secure management of user access tokens and their associated API keys.
 - **Multiple Authentication Styles**: Supports OpenAI-style Bearer Tokens, Google-style `x-goog-api-key` headers, and `?key=` query parameters for flexible integration.
-- **Secure**: All sensitive credentials are stored in a Cloudflare D1 database, not in the code, making the project safe to publish on GitHub.
+- **Secure by Default**: All sensitive credentials are stored in a Cloudflare D1 database.
+The admin panel is protected by a login system that uses a secure, encrypted, HttpOnly session cookie.

 ## Setup and Deployment